deepesh259nitk/Facts/README.md

 For improved accessibility, the app incorporates features facilitating the seamless reading of cat facts, including badges highlighting verified and recently added information.

+Note : This project just demontrates how UIKit will work.
+This can be done using Swift UI with much lesser code however for SDKs this is more ideal set up as of today.
+This may change in future with Swift UI becoming more popular and adopted.

 ## Tech Stack

 - **Xcode 15.1**